 The Bluebelle Study: a feasibility study of three wound dressing strategies in elective and unplanned surgery

 Up to a quarter of operations performed in England are complicated with surgical site infections (SSIs), and whilst many resolve with simple treatment, some cause morbidity and major costs for the NHS.
-Minimising the risk of developing a SSI is therefore imperative.
+Minimising the risk of developing an SSI is therefore imperative.
 One area of controversy is the role of wound dressings, which are applied as standard practice following surgery in adults, but rarely in children.
 A systematic review of previous studies showed no evidence to suggest that using a dressing reduces the risk of SSIs, or that any particular dressing is more effective at reducing scarring, controlling pain or promoting patient acceptability.
-However, most studies were small and at high risk of bias, thus the evidence is of poor quality.
+However, most studies were small and at high risk of bias, thus the quality of the evidence is poor.

-The Bluebelle Study is a NIHR Health Technology Assessment (HTA)-funded feasibility study being carried out in two parts.
+The Bluebelle Study was an NIHR Health Technology Assessment (HTA)-funded feasibility study carried out in two parts.

-Phase B (February 2016 to October 2016), is a pilot randomised controlled trial (RCT), to establish whether it is possible to carry out a larger RCT in the future to compare the cost-effectiveness of simple dressings, tissue adhesive used as a dressing and no dressing to reduce SSIs following elective and unplanned surgery.
-Phase B will examine the overall acceptability of trial participation and delivery, and provide the opportunity to validate the measures developed in Phase A.
+Phase B (February 2016 to October 2016), involved a pilot randomised controlled trial (RCT) to establish whether a larger RCT comparing the cost-effectiveness of simple dressing, tissue adhesive used as a dressing and no dressing to reduce SSIs following elective and unplanned surgery was possible.
+Phase B examined the overall acceptability of trial participation and delivery, and provided the opportunity to validate the new SSI outcome measure developed in Phase A.